Why do I hate myself? An autistic perspective.

 At a cost.

-They may have become quite good at blending in but also lost the sense of who they are.
+You may have become quite good at blending in but also lost the sense of who you are.

 Therefore if your sensations, thoughts and emotions are continuously invalidated, there is little surprise that you might end up losing your sense of self and worse…

 The feeling of inadequacy might have started in childhood and follows you around even now.
+Rejection hurts just as bad.
 However, there is a difference.

 When you were little you were likely more susceptible to other people’s opinions than you are now and you probably had less control over your life.
 As an adult you have built up significant life experience and can make your own decisions.